fabriguespe/trendingmints-bot/README.md

 ## Documentation 📚

-To learn more about Botkit, to go the [docs](https://github.com/xmtp/botkit)
+To learn more about MessageKit, to go the [docs](https://github.com/ephemerahq/message-kit)